elementary/website/docs/learning-the-basics.md

 ## Installing Apps {#installing-apps}

-elementary OS comes bundled with **AppCenter**, an app store for free.
+elementary OS comes bundled with **AppCenter**, an app store for free apps.
 Installing a new app from AppCenter is easy:

 1. Open the **AppCenter** app.
 2. Search in the top-right, or browse.